-He was the production manager for Galway’s Flirt FM for 3 years and continues to produce and present Feed Me Weird Things; a weekly electronic/leftfield music show for the station.
+He was the production manager for Galway’s Flirt FM for 3 years and continues to produce and present Grounded a weekly music show for the station.
 He was head of production at Athlone Community Radio for 5 years.
 He was membership officer for AIRPI – Association of Independent Radio Producers Ireland for 3 years.

 Alan is a certified FETAC/QQI accredited trainer and has designed and implemented specific training courses for staff, volunteers and community groups.
 He is available to provide training courses to individuals or groups in podcasting, sound recording and editing, social media and preparation for media interviews.